nonprofitmba/jpberriz.net/_posts/2021-08-09-nonprofit-manifesto.md

 Knowledge is the key to elevate the impact of nonprofit work, to increase our capabilities to carry out our missions and make the world a better place.

 Visit any university, library, or bookstore, and you will hardly find knowledge on nonprofits, compared to the seemingly unlimited number of business books.
 For every academic program and degree related to nonprofits you will find many many more for business.

-#### Nonprofits cannot afford to ignore business knowledge.

-We have to start somewhere.
-And there is so much of business knowledge available.
-What to use, how to use it in a nonprofit, these are good questions.
-We need to experiment, learn, and generate new knowledge that elevates their work.

-#### Nonprofits are businesses

-If a business is an entity that creates and delivers value, then nonprofits are businesses.